ShiftLeftSecurity/sast-scan/README.md

 ╚══════╝ ╚═════╝╚═╝  ╚═╝╚═╝  ╚═══╝
 ```

 [Scan](https://slscan.io) is a free open-source security tool for modern DevOps teams.
-With an integrated multi-scanner based design, Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan without the need for any _remote server_.
+With an integrated multi-scanner based design, Scan can detect various kinds of security flaws in your application, and infrastructure code in a single fast scan without the need for any _remote server_.
 Scan is purpose built for workflow integration with nifty features such as automatic build breaker, results baseline and PR summary comments.
 Scan products are open-source under a GNU GPL 3.0 or later (GPL-3.0-or-later) license.

 [![Build Status](https://dev.azure.com/shiftleftsecurity/sl-appthreat/_apis/build/status/ShiftLeftSecurity.sast-scan?branchName=master)](https://dev.azure.com/shiftleftsecurity/sl-appthreat/_build/latest?definitionId=11&branchName=master)